Rani Ki Vav Stepwell – Legacy Of The Queen of Patan, Gujarat

 Brahma, Vishnu and Shiva sculptures

-Even when you reach the hole, which is the top end of the step well, you see giant steps and structures built on those steps and some carvings on the sidewalls.
-As you keep going down on the triangular steps joining the big steps, it is then that the beauty of step well starts revealing itself step by step.
 The further you go, the more ornate and enchanting it becomes.
-It was probably as ornate at all levels.
-But the lower levels have survived well.
-And at lower levels, you are also kind of encompassed in the step well – cut off from the rest of the world.
+It was probably as ornate at all levels but the lower levels have survived well.
+Also, at the lower levels, you are kind of encompassed in the step well – cut off from the rest of the world.
 That is when you best admire the stories written in stone.

 Pillared Corridors that join the opposite walls at each level